turingschool/try-turing/popup-rocket-animation/an-2/index.md

 To animate your rocket, we will give you some code to start with, and some room for creativity!

->You may want to keep the rolling ball replit open in another tab as a reference.
+>You may want to keep the rolling ball repl.it open in another tab as a reference.

 <div class="try-it-new">
     <h2>Animate!</h2>